We're entering year two of the pandemic. Here's what happens next - KTVZ

 First the good news: Sleeves are rolling up across the country for the highly effective Pfizer and Moderna vaccines.

-But with no federal mandate for how to administer the vaccine, it’s up to the states to decide who gets the shots and when, creating a confusing patchwork of rules that vary across the country.
 The rollout has been bumpy.
+With no federal mandate for how to administer the vaccine, it’s up to the states to decide who gets the shots and when, creating a confusing patchwork of rules that vary across the country.

 Experts estimate the ideal number would be 1 million vaccinations a day.
 But Dr. Peter Hotez, a dean at Baylor College of Medicine, says he’s not sure the US can pull that off.